parth2324/Personalized-Timetable/README.md

 # Personalized-Timetable

-Working on : lecture overlooked bug
+Working on : acceleration: greedy range mode.

-Development : v2 practically complete; Add greedy-range mode for acceleration.
+Development : v2 stable, bleeding-edge usable.

-Versions : 3
+Versions : 4

 Makes a personalized timetable for given courses from U of T Calendar.